lcnetdev/bfe/README.md

   not currently.
 * Support for the notion of "sessions," to capture administrative metadata.
 * Implement automated testing.
-* Create additional lookups (for VIAF, FAST, etc) for bundling, so they ship with `bfe`.
+* Create additional lookups for bundling (for VIAF, FAST, etc), so such lookups ship with `bfe`.
 * Code clean up and refactoring.
 As this README is being written (30 April 2014), `bfe`'s code is all of 5 weeks old.
 It was written very quickly (during a period that included a 10-day hiatus) and it shows.